toughpixels/sacred-harp-singers/content/projects.md

 1. Application Statements should be submitted at least two months prior to the event you wish to attend.
 1. Individuals will be granted no more than one travel grant per year.
 1. Current PNWSHS, Inc. board members and their families are ineligible to receive grants.
-10. The grants are given as reimbursements.
+1. The grants are given as reimbursements.
 Receipts or copies of the receipts are required for tuition or travel expenses at least up to the amount of the grant.

+#### Examples
 Here are two examples of trips that would meet the travel grant guidelines:

 - Attend Camp Fasola (adult) which ran June 8-12 and all-day singings on June 7, 8, 13, 14, and 15.
-Airfare round-trip from SEA to BHM travelling on the cheap days of June 5 & 16 = ~$500 Camp Fasola tuition for under 30 yr old = $250
+Airfare round-trip from SEA to BHM travelling on the cheap days of June 5 & 16 = ~$500.
+Camp Fasola tuition for under 30 yr old = $250.
-Lodging before & after Camp and transportation in Alabama = will arrange to stay with locals and travel with locals Amount of travel grant requested: $250
+Lodging before & after Camp and transportation in Alabama = will arrange to stay with locals and travel with locals.
+Amount of travel grant requested: $250.
 Personal benefits will be instruction gained at Camp plus experience of 4+ different All-Day Singings.
 Benefit to PNWSHS will be a better-trained singer plus the chance that one or more travelling singers will come to our all-day singing(s) because this Washingtonian attended theirs.

 - Attend Chattahoochee Sacred Harp Convention that was Aug 2 & 3.
-Airfare round-trip from SEA to ATL travelling on cheap days of July 31 & Aug 4 = ~$377 Lodging before & after and transportation in Atlanta = will arrange to stay with locals and travel with locals Amount of travel grant requested: $188
+Airfare round-trip from SEA to ATL travelling on cheap days of July 31 & Aug 4 = ~$377.
+Lodging before & after and transportation in Atlanta = will arrange to stay with locals and travel with locals,.
+Amount of travel grant requested: $188.
 Personal benefits will be singing with and absorbing from life-long prominent Sacred Harp singers while experiencing a historically important and still strong convention.
 Benefit to PNWSHS will be a more experienced singer and strengthened ties between our singing community here and the singing community in Georgia, that could potentially result in reciprocal visits from those singers to our convention.

+## Local Music Camp
+PNWSHS is launching a Music Camp, to be held in 2018 in Alaska, the year after in the Seattle-Portland region, and in the year after that in the Oakland CA region.
+Then the schedule begins over again.
+The camp will teach and sing from the Cooper Sacred Harp with the typical sorts of teaching sessions on Rudiments, Leading, Accenting, Keying, All-Day Singing topics, and so forth.
+The specifics will be driven by the needs of the local region.
+For now, the title of the music camp is Fasola Boot Camp.
+(Alternative suggestions are solicited).